 But our projects are about more than

-- Play your part in our innovative conservation efforts and contribute towards securing the future of the African Lion.
+- Play your part in our innovative lion conservation efforts and contribute towards securing the future of this magnificent cat.

 - You will meet people from all over the world and create lifelong friendships, while also exploring all the best that Zimbabwe

 has to offer.

 It’s your turn to work with lions and make your footprint on conservation.
 But be careful not to

 Africa has the habit of sinking into your soul and changing your life.
 So if interested, you can discover more about our lion conservation project and how YOU can help save this majestic creature and its habitat.

 Alongside ALERT, we are changing the face of conservation with our ground-breaking conservation program, of which we have a plan in place to release lions back into the wild.

 With over 15 years of extensive research, from our highly experienced, qualified team behind it, we have full confidence that our program will succeed, and can act as a micro-model, to be implemented all across Africa and ultimately save the lion and other wildlife.

 The wild-off spring of our resident lions, who have been raised with no human interaction will be introduced into secured, fenced and protected game parks.